dvci/cc-pki/docs/business-rules/authoring.md

 automated fashion.

 In addition to mapping the overall structure, clinical concepts need to be correctly mapped.
-For example, one format may use LOINC to represent the type of COVID-19 test while another format may use SNOMED CT.
+For example, one format may use LOINC to represent the type of a medical test while another format may use SNOMED CT.
 Mapping the clinical concepts from one format to another is accomplished using [FHIR ConceptMaps](https://fhir-ru.github.io/conceptmap.html).
 A ConceptMap defines a mapping from a set of concepts in one code system to concepts in another code